 Access to Our Medicines in Low- and Middle-Income Countries

-In 2018, Gilead will mark the 15th anniversary of pioneering programs that provide access to our medicines in low- and middle-income countries.
-During that time we have learned that there is no one-size-fits-all solution to treatment access challenges.
+In 2003, Gilead launched pioneering programs to provide access to our medicines in low- and middle-income countries.
+Since that time, we have learned that there is no one-size-fits-all solution to treatment access challenges.
 That’s why we work with public health officials, community advocates, researchers, doctors, and patients to understand barriers and opportunities, with a focus on communities impacted by HIV, viral hepatitis and visceral leishmaniasis.

 To increase education and disease awareness, engage partners strategically and deliver medicines efficiently, we offer: